Chandrima-04/Cassandra/README.md

 cassandra predict --feature-name <Metadata-factor> ...  <input> <meta-data> <output>
 ```

 The parameters and their default value is mentioned below.
 All parameters can be set.
 When the parameters are chosen, the default is updated as per the user input.
+The parameters should be updated based on the scientific question and relevance.

 ```
   --accuracy FLOAT            Desired accuracy for the model to achieve.
 Default=0.75